weavy-labs/add-weavy-to-hubspot/README.md

-# add-weavy-to-hubspot
+# Add community features to your HubSpot site
-Learn how to add chat, feeds, and files to your site built in HubSpot using Weavy including pages published as private so you can add community features to for your logged in users.
+Learn how to add chat, feeds, and files to your site built in HubSpot using Weavy, including pages published as private so you can add community features for your logged-in users.